Gas Leaks – Leaky Gas: How to Find a Gas Leak in Home – How to Check for Gas Leak

 Immediately leave the area and call emergency services (000) from a safe location.

-3. An electronic gas leak sensor alarm
+3. An electronic gas leak detector sensor alarm (leaky gas) can be used for household gas leak detection.

-6. Yellow, orange, or red gas flame colour can be gas leak symptoms
+6. Yellow, orange, or red gas flame colour can be gas leak symptoms for household gas leak detection.

-9. Dead or dying plants in the kitchen or near the gas appliance are gas leak symptoms
+9. Dead or dying plants in the kitchen or near the gas appliance are gas leak symptoms.

 Natural gas and LPG are naturally colourless and odourless without this additive.